Skip to contents

 The workflow for creating a specific ?DiseasyModelOdeSeir model would roughly follow these steps:

-1. Defining the scenario.
+1. Defining the model scenario.
 The first step to using most models in diseasy is to define the scenario.
 That is, to configure the functional modules that the model templates takes as argument (e.g. ?DiseasyActivity).
 These steps provide the model template with information about the population, the activity, variants to include etc.

 2. Choosing the model configuration.
 The model template may have some configurability that you control.
 In the case of ?DiseasyModelOdeSeir for example, you must choose the number of consecutive EE, II and RR states in the model.

 3. Mapping to observables.
-The ODE family of models is in some ways bespoke in the sense that the user needs provide a mapping from the observables to the “true” incidence of infections.
-The model is then initialised from this estimated incidence.
-If the model should provide predictions for observables other than the “true” incidence, the user needs to provide mapping between the model incidence and the observables in question.
+The ODE family of models is in some ways bespoke in the sense that the user needs to provide a mapping from and to real-world observables.

 These steps are outlined in individual sections below where we work through defining a model in a specific example.
 Note that this example is contrived in the sense that the data we use in this example have been generated with this exact model template and we therefore can match the observations near-perfectly.